Pinocchio

 Resemblance to reality is the goal of cinema.

-To help the seemingly fair relationship between the impresario, who takes the risk, and the managed artist, who wants to be accepted (for what he “is”: a puppet?), the impresario still offers endless popcorn, hot chocolate, ice cream.
+To aid the seemingly fair relationship between the impresario, who takes the risk, and the managed artist, who wants to be accepted (for what he “is”: a puppet?), the impresario still offers endless popcorn, hot chocolate, ice cream.

-The same hot chocolate that the impresario and circus offer in infinite quantities to Pinocchio is the cup of hot chocolate that Geppetto DOES NOT offer to Pinocchio in one of his first demonstrations of inability to love his son.
+The same hot chocolate that the impresario and circus offers in infinite quantities to Pinocchio is the cup of hot chocolate that Geppetto DOES NOT offer to Pinocchio in one of his first demonstrations of inability to love his son.

 And now?
 Now he is accepted for what he is - an artist? -, so is he loved?

-The impresario, before opening the curtains, gives another emotional hint: “those idiots watching”.
+The impresario, before opening the curtains, gives another emotional hint: “those idiots watching.”

 And now?
 Did Hollywood (or rather, Netflix) get it right or wrong?